 Beginning Spring 2019, Mountwest Community and Technical College will no longer require students to take the placement (Accuplacer) exams.
 All incoming students without the required ACT/SAT scores for placement in a college level course will be eligible to register for co-requisite Math and/or English courses.
-However, if a student is confident they would be able to "test out" of co-requisite placement they should contact their Student Success Counselor and request to take the Accuplacer exam.
+However, if a student is confident they would be able to "test out" of co-requisite placement they should contact the Testing Center and request to take the Accuplacer exam.